z-sean-huang/VirustotalAPI/README.md

-VirsutotalAPI2
+VirustotalAPI
 ==============

-This is python library that implement Virustotal public API 2.0.
+The python library that implement Virustotal public API 2.0